-$ON\ APPEAL\ FROM\ THE\ UNITED\ STATES\ DISTRICT\ COURT\\ FOR\ THE\ DISTRICT\ OF\ COLUMBIA$
+ON APPEAL FROM THE UNITED STATES DISTRICT COURT FOR THE DISTRICT OF COLUMBIA

 RESPONSE OF APPELLEES FEDERAL ELECTION COMMISSION, ET AL.

+Solicitor General

+THEODORE B. OLSON

-LAWRENCE H. NORTON
+LAWRENCE H. NORTON General Counsel

-General Counsel

-RICHARD B. BADER

-Associate General Counsel
+RICHARD B. BADER Associate General Counsel

-STEPHEN E. HERSHKOWITZ
+STEPHEN E. HERSHKOWITZ DAVID KOLKER

-DAVID KOLKER

-Assistant General Counsels

-Federal Election Commission
+Assistant General Counsels Federal Election Commission Washington, D.C.

-Washington, D.C.
 20463

-Solicitor General Counsel of Record

-ROBERT D. McCallum, Jr. Assistant Attorney General
+Counsel of Record ROBERT D. MCCALLUM, JR. Assistant Attorney General

 PAUL D. CLEMENT Deputy Solicitor General

-MALCOLM L. STEWART

-GREGORY G. GARRE

-Assistants to the Solicitor
+MALCOLM L. STEWART GREGORY G. GARRE Assistants to the Solicitor General

-THEODORE B. OLSON

-Douglas N. Letter James J. Gilligan Michael S. Raab Dana J. Martin Attorneys
+DOUGLAS N. LETTER JAMES J. GILLIGAN MICHAEL S. RAAB DANA J. MARTIN Attorneys

-General

 Department of Justice Washington, D.C.
 20530-0001 (202) 514-2217

-QUESTIONS PRESENTED
+QUESTION PRESENTED

 In 2002, the President signed into law the Bipartisan Campaign Reform Act of 2002 (BCRA), Pub.
 L. No. 107-155, 116 Stat.
 81. BCRA is designed to address various abuses associated with the financing of federal election campaigns and thereby protect the integrity of the federal electoral process.
-The questions presented by this appeal are as follows:
+The question presented by this appeal is as follows:

-- 1. Whether BCRA's funding limitations and disclosure requirements pertaining to "electioneering communications" are constitutional. - 2.
-Whether Section 202 of BCRA, which provides that an "electioneering communication" that is coordinated with a candidate or political party shall be treated as a contribution to the candidate or political party, is constitutional. - 3.
-Whether appellants' challenge to Section 214(b) and (c) of BCRA, which directs the Federal Election Commission to promulgate new regulations governing "coordinated communications" (§ 214(b), 116 Stat.
-94) and provides that those regulations "shall not require agreement or formal collaboration to establish coordination" (§ 214(c), 116 Stat.
-95), is justiciable at this time. - 4.
-Whether Section 214(b) and (c) of BCRA is constitutional.
+Whether the Press Clause of the First Amendment to the Constitution imposes greater constraints on permissible campaign finance regulation than do the rights of speech and association protected by the First Amendment.

 In the Supreme Court of the United States

-No. 02-1734
+No. 02-1747

-AMERICAN CIVIL LIBERTIES UNION, APPELLANT
+CONGRESSMAN RON PAUL, ET AL., APPELLANTS

+v.